samangoudarzi/intromappingtoolsforhistorians/README.md

 ## Workshop: Georeferencing Historical Maps using Map Warper
-*By saman goudarzi (cartogrpahic resources librarian, Mills Memorial Library)*
+*By saman goudarzi (cartographic resources librarian, Mills Memorial Library)*

-This is the accompanying workshop to the **Friendly Introduction to Print & Digital Carto Resources for Historians** instructional session.
+This is an accompanying workshop to the **Friendly Introduction to Print & Digital Carto Resources for Historians** instructional session.
 You can download the session slides [here]().

 # Workshop Objectives